cicadatesting/cicada-2/README.md

 ## Overview

-Cicada is a tool for automating functional, or black-box style tests on multiple microservices.
+Cicada is a tool for automating functional, or black-box style tests on multiple microservices using gRPC and containerized runners.
 It currently supports testing for REST API's and Postgres databases.

 ## Running